mkiravn/uccompbio.github.io/workshops.md

 ## Explore Our Workshops

 We offer hands-on computational biology workshops designed to teach fundamental concepts in genetics and bioinformatics while introducing programming basics.
 Whether you're an elementary student just starting out or a high schooler diving into advanced topics, there's something for everyone!
+Here are a few of our most popular activities:

 ### 🧬 Genetic Code
 **Audience**: Elementary/Middle School